-- Between April and September 2015, 222 new inward investment and expansion jobs have been created in Newcastle in companies supported by the Newcastle Gateshead Initiative. - The Walker Hive (a learning hub in Walker managed by YHN and the Northern Learning Trust) has been successful in securing funding which will sustain the facility for the next three years.
-It provides employability training, advice and support for 200 local residents each year. - Newcastle City Council currently supports 136 apprentices. - Newcastle City Council's Supported Employment Service has secured funding from the Northumberland, Tyne and Wear NHS Foundation Trust to relaunch an Individual Placement Support (IPS) project to help people with mental health problems to access employment. - Newcastle City Council's Supported Employment Service are seeking to increase the number of vulnerable people accessing their pre-employment service.
-For more information about the support they can provide, phone 0191 278 8334. - Newcastle Law Centre ran a programme of free employment law courses during November and December 2015.
-For more information, visit Newcastle Law Centre's website
+- Between April and September 2015, 222 new inward investment and expansion jobs have been created in Newcastle in companies supported by the Newcastle Gateshead initiative. - The Walker Hive (a learning hub in Walker managed by YHN and the Northern Learning Trust) has been successful in securing which will sustain the facility for the next three years.
+The Hive provides employability training, advice and support for 200 local residents each year. - The Council currently supports 136 apprentices. - The Council's Supported Employment Service has secured funding from the Northumberland and Tyne and Wear Mental Health Trust to relaunch an Individual Placement Support (IPS) project to help people with mental health problems to access employment. - The Supported Employment Service are seeking to increase the number of vulnerable people accessing their pre-employment service.
+For more information about the support they can provide, phone 0191 278 8334. - Newcastle Law Centre are running a programme of free employment law courses during November and December 2015.
+For more information visit Newcastle Law Centre's website

-- January's Financial Inclusion Group seminar is focusing on employment support.
-For further information, email financial.inclusion@newcastle.gov.uk or phone 0191 277 7529. - A Skills Hub will be launched at City Library in early 2016. - Newcastle City Council (in partnership with other North East local authorities) has submitted a joint funding application to launch the North East Mental Health Trailblazer.
+- January's Financial Inclusion Group seminar will focus on employment support.
+For further information email financial.inclusion@newcastle.gov.uk or phone 0191 277 7529. - A Skills Hub will be launched at City Library in early 2016. - Newcastle City Council (in partnership with other North East local authorities) has submitted a joint funding application to launch the North East Mental Health Trailblazer.
 This will support people with mental health conditions into employment. - Newcastle Futures will be working with the Age Friendly City group to identify opportunities to improve employment related support for people aged 45 years and older.